pepeizq/Twitch-Tiles/README.md

-# Twitch Tiles
+# Tiles for Twitch Games

 App for Windows 10 written in Visual Basic for Universal Windows Platform (UWP).

 ### What does the app do?

-Pin Tiles in the Start Menu of Windows 10 for your Twitch Desktop App games, more information [in my web](https://pepeizqapps.com/app/twitch-tiles/).
+Pin Tiles of your games from the Twitch launcher to the Windows 10 Start Menu, more information [in my web](https://pepeizqapps.com/app/twitch-tiles/).

 ### Video on Youtube
 https://www.youtube.com/watch?v=prbQS38fjkU